-The children's reading books will either come from the Oxford Reading Tree Scheme, the age appropriate Class Library in each of the Key Stage 2 classrooms or from the School Library.
-Some of these reading books (fiction or non-fiction) may be taken home and must be looked after carefully.
-School Library books must be scanned out to the child.
+The children's reading books will either come from the Essential Letters and Sounds decodable books in EYFS and KS1, Oxford Reading Tree Scheme, the age-appropriate Class Library in each of the Key Stage 2 classrooms or from the School Library.
+These reading books (fiction or non-fiction) will be taken home by the children to share with their parents and children are encouraged to look after them carefully.

-Year group Home Work Time Allocations (including reading): Homework Activities include: reducing).
-For each year group, homework could include a selection from the following activities.
-All KS2 pupils will have at least one piece of set homework each week.
+Year group Home Work Time Allocations (including reading): Home learning Activities include: For each year group, home learning could include a selection from the following activities.
+All KS2 pupils will have at least one piece of set home learning each week.
 Reception Not more than 10 minutes reading and book sharing each day.
 Early readers may need the parent to read to them and eventually with them pointing out letter sounds and looking at the meaning of the text.
 Shared reading of school reading book/library book Using the termly High Frequency Word list and vocabulary list to find and learn words Year 1 10 minutes each day, but not more than 1 hour per week.
 During this time parents are expected to hear their children read, taking time to discuss the pictures and storyline.
 Daily reading practice and discussion of school reading book Learning up to 10 spellings per week (Spring and Summer terms) recorded in an orange spelling book Topic based activities, where appropriate, to enhance their learning Year 2 10 minutes each day, but not more than 1 hour per week.
 During this time parents are expected to hear their children read, taking time to discuss the pictures and storyline.
 Daily reading practice and discussion of school reading book.
 Preparation for topic work Maths, literacy and topic activities Times Tables practice (Pupils to recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables) Children to consolidate spelling patterns linked to their phonics session.
 Year 3 Leading up to 1 1⁄2 hours per week.
 Junior children are to be encouraged to read to parents and make predictions about the story.
 Daily reading practice and discussion of the text.
-Learning a minimum of 10 spellings Activities related to English, Maths or topic work Times Tables practice (Pupils now use multiples of 2, 3, 4, 5, 8, 10, 50 and 1 Year 4 Leading up to 1 1⁄2 hours per week.
+Activities related to English, Maths or topic work Times Tables practice (Pupils now use multiples of 2, 3, 4, 5, 8, 10, 50 and 1) Year 4 Leading up to 1 1⁄2 hours per week.
 Junior children are to be encouraged to read to parents and make predictions about the story.
 Daily reading practice and discussion of the text.
 Activities relating to classroom English work, including punctuation and grammar Activities related to English, spelling, Maths or topic work Times Tables practice (up to 12 x 12) Year 5 Leading up to 2 1⁄2 hours per week.
 Upper Key Stage 2 children should discuss with parents the book they are reading and other books the author has written and comment on style and presentation.
 Daily reading practice and discussion of the text.
 Activities relating to classroom English work, including punctuation and grammar Activities related to English, spelling, Maths or topic work Times Tables practice (up to 12 x 12) Year 6 Leading up to 2 1⁄2 hours per week.
 Upper Key Stage 2 children should discuss with parents the book they are reading and other books the author has written and comment on style and presentation.
-Daily reading practice or at least 20 mins reading three times per week Learning a minimum of 12 spellings Activities relating to classroom English work, including spelling, punctuation and grammar Maths tasks Reading comprehension Research for topic work - as required Times Tables practice (up to 12 x 12)
+Daily reading practice or at least 20 mins reading three times per week Activities relating to classroom English work, including spelling, punctuation and grammar Maths tasks Reading comprehension Research for topic work - as required Times Tables practice (up to 12 x 12)